Additional Cleveland Guardians Info

 “One game.
 One lousy game.”
-Actually change that.
+Change that.
 Seven outs.
-That's all that separated the 2016 Cleveland Indians from being World Series champions.
+That's all that separated the 2016 Cleveland Guardians from being World Series champions.
 Nevertheless, they finished the season with a record of 94-67, winning the American League Central division.
 A great performance from a team projected to finish fourth a year ago.
-This off season, the Indians made a rare free agent splash, signing 1B/3B/DH Edwin Encarnacion to a three year, 60 million dollar contract.
-Other than that, the Indians, like many clubs, settled arbitration with several key players such as Trevor Bauer and Dan Otero.
-After that they signed a bunch of guys to minor league contracts, including Wily Mo Pena, former Yankees mega-prospect Austin Jackson, who has bounced around in recent years, and former Milwaukee Brewer starter Chris Narveson.
+That offseason, the Guardians made a rare free-agent splash, signing 1B/3B/DH Edwin Encarnacion to a three-year, 60 million dollar contract.
+Other than that, the Guardians, like many clubs, settled arbitration with several key players such as Trevor Bauer and Dan Otero.
+After that, they signed a bunch of guys to minor league contracts, including Wily Mo Pena, former Yankees mega-prospect Austin Jackson, who has bounced around in recent years, and former Milwaukee Brewer starter Chris Narveson.
 Other than that, not much can be said about the Indians.
-Cleveland has a loaded rotation, an even more loaded bullpen, and some really talented young position players.
+Cleveland has a loaded rotation, an even more loaded bullpen, and some talented young position players.
 They should be the American League favorites heading into 2017.

-Believe it or not, the Cleveland Indians are one of Major League Baseball’s oldest teams.
-The Cleveland Indians organization was originally founded in 1894 as the Grand Rapids Rustlers.
+Believe it or not, the Cleveland Guardians are one of Major League Baseball’s oldest teams.
+The Cleveland Guardians organization was originally founded in 1894 as the Grand Rapids Rustlers.
 They remained the Rustlers until 1899 and in 1900 they moved to Cleveland where they became the Cleveland Lake Shores.
 After one season, they changed their name to the Cleveland Bluebirds.
 After just one season as the Bluebirds, they changed their name to the Cleveland Broncos.
 After just one season as the Cleveland Broncos, they became the Cleveland Naps in 1903.
 They remained the Cleveland Naps through 1914, and in 1915 they became the Cleveland Indians.
-Upon moving to Cleveland, the franchise played at League Park from 1900 until the early 1930’s.
-In 1936 they went full time to Cleveland Stadium through 1993.
+Upon moving to Cleveland, the franchise played at League Park from 1900 until the early 1930s.
+In 1936 they went full-time to Cleveland Stadium through 1993.
 In 1994 they moved current home.
-From 1994-2007 it was called Jacobs Field.
+From 1994 to 2007 it was called Jacobs Field.
 In 2008 the name was changed to Progressive Field.
 The motto of the city of Cleveland when it comes to sports seems to be “God hates us”.
-Well, there is logic behind that statement.
-In total, the Cleveland Indians have won the American League five times, but none since 1954.
+Well, there is a logic behind that statement.
+In total, the Cleveland Guardians have won the American League five times, but none since 1954.
 They have won the World Series just two times, the last in 1948.

-The Cleveland Indians are coming out of a rebuild here the last couple of years.
-In 2013 they participated in the Wild Card play in game, and last year they came up just short of playing in it again.
-They are definitely a team on the rise, but there is still work to be done.
+The Cleveland Guardians are coming out of a rebuild here in the last couple of years.
+In 2013 they participated in the Wild Card play in-game, and last year they came up just short of playing in it again.
+They are a team on the rise, but there is still work to be done.
 They need to find more offense somewhere.
 Carlos Santana looks like he has hit his ceiling.
-He is a really good player, but doesn’t appear to be good enough to carry the load by himself offensively.
-The Nick Swisher signing hasn’t really turned out as the Indians had hoped, and they are evening trying to find a taker for him.
-The Indians really don’t have any impact hitters coming up through their organization, so they may need to look externally, perhaps even make a trade to get it done.
+He is a really good player but doesn’t appear to be good enough to carry the load by himself offensively.
+The Nick Swisher signing hasn’t turned out as the Indians had hoped, and they are evening trying to find a taker for him.
+The Guardians don’t have any impact hitters coming up through their organization, so they may need to look externally, perhaps even make a trade to get it done.

-The Cleveland Indians had a solid 2019 season, winning 91 games and the American League Central division before bowing out to the Houston Astros in a 3-0 sweep in the ALDS.
-So what did the Indians do this offseason to maintain their hold on the division?
+The Cleveland Guardians had a solid 2019 season, winning 91 games and the American League Central division before bowing out to the Houston Astros in a 3-0 sweep in the ALDS.
+So what did the Guardians do this offseason to maintain their hold on the division?